3 Big Decisions for Full-time RVers

 - How often should they send your mail?

 - Should they wait for you to ask for the mail to be sent?
-Or send on specific date?
+Or send it on a specific date?

 Receiving Mail Through Mail Forwarding Services

 Many RVers use Escapees for their mail forwarding service and to establish domicile.
 Escapees is a great service and RV community, that comes highly recommended by the masses!
-They offer services in multiple states for RVers who wish to take advantage of the tax benefits or income taxes of the most RV friendly destination in the US.
+They offer services in multiple states for RVers who wish to take advantage of the tax benefits or income taxes of the most RV-friendly destinations in the US.

 Although Escapees is the popular choice, there are many mail forwarding services to choose from.
 I personally use a service out of Florida called American Home Base-which I think is an awesome mail solution.
 I’ve always been pleased with their services and customer support.

-After signing up for service, you will be asked to complete Form1583 so they are able to legally act as your mail servicer.
+After signing up for service, you will be asked to complete Form 1583 so they are able to legally act as your mail servicer.
 The form must also be notarized.
-Once that’s done, they can receive and forward you mail to any destination you choose.
+Once that’s done, they can receive and forward your mail to any destination you choose.
 You can call and have your mail sent on the spot or schedule monthly mailings.